 - A grinder works great but a blender should work also, grind the lentils first.
 Usually about 20-25 minutes of grinding is required for the lentil.
 Once done remove the lentil batter to the container you are going to ferment the batter in.
 The container should be large enough for the lentil and rice and then some for rising.

-- Grind the rice next, about 30-40 minutes till the rice has been ground but do not make it completely smooth, stop grinding when there is still some texture to the rice like Cream of rice texture.
+- If using poha add it now.
+Let the grinder run for a couple of rounds before adding the rice.
+Grind the rice about 30-40 minutes till the rice has been ground but do not make it completely smooth, stop grinding when there is still some texture to the rice like Cream of rice texture.

 - Add salt and mix the lentil and rice batter together.
 Hands work best and they also help in the fermentation process.
 Clean hands of course.